 The Inca Civilization expanded rapidly during the 15th and early 16th centuries under the leadership of powerful rulers like Pachacuti and his successors.
 Starting from the Cusco region, the empire grew through a combination of military conquest, strategic alliances, and advanced administrative systems.
 At its height, the Inca Empire, known as Tahuantinsuyo, stretched over 2,500 miles, encompassing modern-day Peru, Ecuador, Bolivia, Chile, Argentina, and Colombia.
 The Incas integrated diverse cultures through their centralized government, road networks, and the Quechua language, creating a cohesive and advanced society.

-INCA Empire on map
+INCA Empire expansion map

 Cusco: The Heart of the Empire